vuejs/docs/src/guide/introduction.md

 ## Conditionals and Loops

-It's easy to toggle the presence of an element, too:
+It's easy to toggle the presence of an element too:

 ```html
 <div id="conditional-rendering">